convissor/login-security-solution/readme.txt

 * Blocks brute force and dictionary attacks without inconveniencing legitimate users or administrators
     + Tracks IP addresses, usernames, and passwords
+    + Monitors logins made by form submissions and auth cookies
     + If a login failure uses data matching a past failure, the plugin slows down response times.
 The more failures, the longer the delay.
       This limits attackers ability to effectively probe your site,